Menu Close

 How many times will I have to visit your Center?

-The first visit for the pre-abortion appointment can be shortened by downloading our forms from this website and completing them at home before your first visit.
+Abortions under 17 weeks require only one visit.
+The visit can be shortened by downloading our forms from this website and completing them at home before your first visit.

-Second trimester patients (14 through 22 weeks LMP) make three visits.
-The first is for the pre-abortion visit.
-The second is for dilataria insertion.
-The dilataria absorbs moisture and expands slowly overnight.
-On the third day the dilataria are removed and the D&E procedure is completed.
+Abortions 17 through 22 weeks LMP make two visits.
+The first is for dilataria insertion.
+The dilataria absorbs moisture, swells and expands the cervis slowly overnight.
+On the second day the dilataria are removed and the D&E procedure is completed.
 The second and third days must be consecutive.

 Top of Page